Financial Support For Food Businesses During COVID-19

 Financial Support From The Government

 The UK government began to increase the financial support options available through March and April of 2020, with additional measures in the following months.
-The longer a lockdown remains in the place, the more announcements you can expect about financial support for food businesses.
+The initial lockdown, beginning in March, was phased out and into new Local COVID alert levels, also known as the Tier system.
+It was announced at the end of October 2020 that England would enter a second lockdown with restrictions in line with the first lockdown and more severe than in the Tier system.
+As a result, new updates to financial support have been, and may continue to be, announced.
 Here is what has been made available so far.

 Help For You To Pay Your Employees